greglanthier/jca1.6-demo/docs/introduction.rst

 Introduction
 ============

-This site is intended to serve as an introduction to JCA 1.6 (otherwise known as `JSR 322 - JavaTM EE Connector Architecture 1.6 <https://jcp.org/aboutJava/communityprocess/final/jsr322/index.html>`_).
+This site is intended to serve as an introduction to JCA 1.6 (otherwise known as `JSR 322 - Java (tm) EE Connector Architecture 1.6 <https://jcp.org/aboutJava/communityprocess/final/jsr322/index.html>`_).

 What is JCA?
 ------------